amklenk/Professional-Portfolio/README.md

 ## Description

 The Professional Portfolio project was created as a demonstration of Amanda Klenk's experience and abilities to potential employers and collaborators.
 It contains a detailed about section with a recent photo, a portfolio section with links to each of her projects, and a contact section with links to each contact method.
+The requirements for this project were as follows:
+* The developer's name, photo, and links to about them, their work, and how to contact them are present.
+* The UI scrolls to the corresponding sections when each nav link is clicked.
+* The first project must have a larger displayed image than the subsequent projects.
+* Each project image should have a link to the actual project that is deployed upon clicking.
+* The page must be responsive at the major breakpoints.

 ## Table of Contents